Time line for context:

 My original mission was to live all around the world, everywhere for 6-12 months each, for the next 40 years.
 I wanted to get embedded into each place until it felt like home, then move and do it again.
 But as soon as it began, I had a kid with someone who didn’t like that plan, so plans changed.

 Instead, I’ve been spending a few years in places — becoming a legal resident or citizen of Singapore, India, New Zealand, and Portugal.
-Each one absolutely feels like home.
+Each one feels like home, in a way.
 I’d love to slowly expand my sense of home until it covers the corners of all continents.

 My kid feels this is normal, as I did.